andlearnmore/e2/p1/README.md

             + Otherwise, advance progress counter and continue through loop.
     + If the card does not match the sought card, "discard" it and draw another card.

-+ In the view, report the results, including:
++ In the view, report the stats, including:
     + Number of rounds played
     + Average number of wins
     + The lowest number of cards it took to get a win

++ In the view, report the results of each round.

 ## Outside resources
 + https://www.php.net/manual/en/function.implode.php - Join array elements as a string.